peterrietzler/ais-dev2il-mlops-taxi-rides/README.md

 # AIS DEV2IL - MLOps - Taxi Ride Outlier Detection

 This is an example project used in the exercise course of the DEV2IL lecture.
-It implements the batch prediction high level ML system design and uses the *Train-Run* training system option.
+It implements the batch prediction high level ML system design.

+There are different checkpoints, which are managed as Git tags.
+Checkpoints 1 - 8 implement the the *Train-Run* training system option, and starting with checkpoint 9, the projects switches to the *Train-Persist-Run* raining system option.

 ## Business Problem